coco202306/coco202306/README.md

 - 👋 Hi, I’m @coco202306
-- 👀 I’m interested in reading/Python/climbing
+- 👀 I’m interested in reading/climbing
-- 🌱 I’m currently learning English and write novel
+- 🌱 I’m currently study and write novel
-- 💞️ I’m looking to collaborate on Python or Go programming language
-- 📫 How to reach me coco202306@126.com

 <!---
 coco202306/coco202306 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.